📔

 SSH servers:

-• PuTTY – SSH implementation for Windows, the client is commonly used but the use of the server is rarer
+• – SSH implementation for Windows, the client is commonly used but the use of the server is rarer

-• CopSSH – implementation of OpenSSH for Windows
+• – implementation of OpenSSH for Windows

 SSH libraries (implementing server-side):

-• wolfSSH – SSHv2 server library written in ANSI C and targeted for embedded, RTOS, and resource-constrained environments
+• – SSHv2 server library written in ANSI C and targeted for embedded, RTOS, and resource-constrained environments

-• paramiko – Python SSHv2 protocol library
+• – Python SSHv2 protocol library

 Enumeration